 Overview

 This is a repackaged open source software product wherein additional charges apply for technical support with a 24-hour response time.
-This AMI contains Ruby 3.2 and Rails 8.1 on Amazon Linux 2 repackaged by Easycloud.
+Ruby 3.2 and Rails 8.1, built on a minimal Amazon Linux 2 installation, are included in this AMI, repackaged by Easycloud.
+It provides a source-compiled Ruby stack with OpenSSL 1.1 linkage and Rails 8.1 pre-installed, deliberately engineered to eliminate the TLS compatibility barriers that plague standard Amazon Linux 2 Ruby deployments.

-We have solved this.
-This AMI features Ruby 3.2 compiled from source and explicitly linked against OpenSSL 1.1.
-This ensures full compatibility with modern gems, payment gateways, and APIs that require TLS 1.2+, while retaining the stability of the Amazon Linux 2 kernel.
+Ruby 3.2 (OpenSSL 1.1): Compiled from source and explicitly linked against OpenSSL 1.1, ensuring full compatibility with modern gems, payment gateways, and APIs that require TLS 1.2+, while retaining the stability of the Amazon Linux 2 kernel.

 Highlights